 The Academic Centers provide flexible study spaces.
 You can study alone or comfortably work with a group of friends.
 Want to work in a group setting but have a bit of privacy sometimes.
 Tables, chairs, chalkboards, and bulletin boards make it easy for study partners to support each other through late-night sessions.

 Computer stations have everything you need to get projects done.
 Resources include computers, laser and color printers, paper, copying, and more.

-Not only are there both MAC and PC computers, there are also specialized computer software programs, such as design and technical programs.
+There are PCs with specialized computer software programs, such as design and technical programs.
 If we don’t have a program you need for a class, let the student-worker at the front desk know and we will see what we can do to accommodate you.

-We partner with Student Technology Services to provide technical support during designated office hours.
-Residential Computing Consultants (RCCs) are ready to answer questions, provide technical support, and give computing advice free of charge.
+Students can contact Student Technology Services for technical support.
+Student Technology Consultants (STC) are ready to answer questions, provide technical support, and give computing advice free of charge.

 Tutoring support is available for the following courses.
 Check the drop-in schedule (to the right) for daily and weekly schedules.

 Chemistry: 1A, 3A, 3B